*NEW* Affordable Housing Study

 In compliance with Connecticut General Statues 8-30j, all towns are required to complete an affordable housing plan and housing needs assessment.
-CRCOG will soon be releasing a Housing Assessment for the Capitol Region in the coming weeks.
-This study will help provide historical context and current demographic, housing, and economic conditions to aid towns in conducting their Assessments.
+CRCOG presents the Capitol Region Affordable Housing Assessment report, which provides historical context and current demographic, housing, and economic conditions to aid towns in conducting their assessments.

 In addition, CRCOG is providing to our Member Towns an Affordable Housing Toolkit to help provide basic data and analysis when shaping their upcoming Affordable Housing Plans.
 This Toolkit provides town demographic and housing data in respective dashboards, further analysis of important topics, and downloadable data at the town and census tract levels.